 8. North Oaks

-Located on the banks of the St. Croix River, North Oaks boasts miles of hiking and biking trails that offer scenic views.
+The town is known for its beautiful scenery and friendly residents.
+North Oaks is situated on the banks of the St. Croix River, and it boasts miles of hiking and biking trails.

-Residents can explore the downtown area which features unique shops and restaurants, including the Dellwood Farmers Market which runs from May through November.
+Dellwood’s downtown is home to many unique shops and restaurants, including the Dellwood Farmers Market, which runs every Saturday from May through November.